ALM-Rangers/Folder-Management-Extension/README.md

 </table>

 ###Contribute
-Contributions to Print Cards are welcome.
-Here is how you can contribute to Print Cards:
+Contributions to Folder Management are welcome.
+Here is how you can contribute to Folder Management:

 - Submit bugs and help us verify fixes
 - Submit pull requests for bug fixes and features and discuss existing proposals